Chouffe/notes/gpg.md

 * Listing public keys - metadata only
 ```
 gpg --list-public-keys
+gpg -k
 ```

+`pub`: your public key info
+`sub`: your public subkey info

 * Listing private keys - metadata only
 ```
 gpg --list-secret-keys
+gpg -K
 ```

+`sec`: the master/primary secret key.
+There is key size, keyid, creation date, expiration date and fingerprint information displayed.
+`ssb`: secret subkeys.
+These can be your sub signing key, encryption key or authentication key.
+You can have multiple subkeys.
+`uid`: this is the user information associated with the secret key.
+You can have multiple uids.
+`sec#`: # after sec means that your secret key is missing from the machine.
+But it has a reference to the secret key.
+`ssb>`: > after ssb means that your subkeys are not the machine.
+Instead they are on a smartcard.

 * Encrypt a file in binary
 ```
 # Creates a message.txt.gpg file that is encrypted